-Post traumatic stress disorder is a serious condition where the person who has gone through a serious stressful condition in an early age is not able to come out of that trauma.
-Things like witnessing war, crime, sexual assualt, very bad accident such things form very bad memory in the mind of the person who is suffering from this disease.
+Post-traumatic stress disorder is a serious condition where the person who has gone through a serious stressful condition at an early age is not able to come out of that trauma.
+Things like witnessing war, crime, sexual assault, a very bad accident such things form very bad memory in the mind of the person who is suffering from this disease.

 Symptoms: Post Traumatic Stress Disorder

 The PTSD symptoms tend to start within a period of one month after the traumatic event has occurred, however, these symptoms may not be visible for years after the event.

 Additionally, these symptoms can cause severe problems in relationships and work or social situations, they might also interfere with the person’s ability to do normal tasks.
 More so, the symptoms of PTSD are usually not only grouped into 4 different types but also can vary from person to person.

 - unwanted and recurring distressing memories of the traumatic event that has occurred;

 - flashbacks of the traumatic event as if it would happen again;

 - upsetting dreams or nightmares about the event; and,

 - emotional distress or physical reactions to the things that remind the person of the event.